ferram4/Ferram-Aerospace-Research/README.md

 Bugfixes:
 Fixed aero visualization leaving parachutes glowing brightly
 Fixed some critical errors for when config files do not have values listed
+Fixed an issue with AppLauncher buttons multiplying when KSP fails at loading a particular vessel

 0.14.2v------------------------------------
 Features: